Lyf-Planner/lyf-api/README.md

 Alternatively, you can setup a linting precommit hook if you set the environment variable `export PRECOMMIT=true`.
 Using this is optional in case you need to quickly transfer changes between devices, but is *highly recommended* otherwise

+### Common Issues

+- If submodule imports get broken, make sure to checkout to latest master in submodule branch, and then commit this to your lyf-api branch.
+Will only work after commit, not after pull!

 ## Deployments

 Once a new version of the API is finished, it should be merged first into the `production` branch, where it will be automatically deployed by [Railway](https://railway.app/project/f775ac44-eda0-44f0-9299-df915e4b8f20/service/ec403ab7-ec5e-4902-81ac-74f195778b7a) to our production API server at [this endpoint](https://lyf-api-production.up.railway.app)